Last updated on September 7th, 2022

 I love to use butter to fry my onions, but butter burns quickly.
 To help combat this, just add a splash or two of olive oil to your pan.
 You really just want the bottom of your pan coated in the melted butter and the oil, so maybe a teaspoon or so of each.

 The key to perfect caramelized onions is to cook them low and slow.
-A high heat will result in charred onions.
-Too low of a heat means you’ll be standing there for an hour or so.
+High heat will result in charred onions.
+Too low of heat means you’ll be standing there for an hour or so.
 I set mine over medium and just make sure to stir frequently so that they don’t burn to the bottom of the pan.
 Depending on how well done you like your onions, this will take about 15-30 minutes.